steux/happybird/README.md

 With cc2600 installed :

-`cc2600 bird.c` to build the NTSC version
+`cc2600 bird.c -DPLUSROM` to build the NTSC version with PlusROM support

-`cc2600 bird.c -DPAL` to build the PAL/SECAM version
+`cc2600 bird.c -DPAL -DPLUSROM` to build the PAL/SECAM version with PlusROM support

 This will produce `out.a`, which is a DASM compatible source code.